-Personally, I prefer to always focus manually when the camera is placed on a tripod.
-Even though Automatic Focus does a perfect job in the majority of the cases, I prefer to have full control and to be 100% sure that everything is in focus.
+Personally, I prefer to focus manually when the camera is placed on a tripod.
+Even though automatic focus does a great job most of the time, I prefer to have full control.
+Manual focus makes me slow down and make sure that everything is in focus.

 Keep in mind that you need to remove the filter when focusing manually as well.

 #4 Using Bulb Mode without a remote shutter

 You might already be familiar with Bulb Mode if you’re using a 10-Stop ND Filter for your long exposure photography.